dezign999/watchy999/README.md

 UPDATE

+Premlinary support for the new RTC in the latest batch of Watchys.

 I have updated this with GuruSR's Border color library that allows you to change the white border around the display area to a more pleasing black.
 Please read the intructions.txt file in the libraryFiles folder for more details.

 To be continued...